leap-stc/LEAPCourse-Climate-Pred-Challenges/Project-StarterCodes/Project3-PredModel/doc/project3_desc.md

 The folder could be organized with subfolders.

 ```
-├──data/
 ├──doc/
+├──ESM/
 ├──figs/
 ├──lib/
 ├─────/main.ipynb
 ├──models/
-├──other_file/
 ├──README.md
 ```
-- In `data`, team members should individually save **raw** data downloaded.
 - The `doc` folder should have documentations for this project, presentation files and other supporting materials.
+- The `ESM` folder contains data from the ESMs
 - The `figs` folder contains figure files produced during the project and running of the codes.
 - The `lib` folder contain codes for the project.
 It may  have multiple files to contain subroutines.
-- The `models` folder contain CESM model outputs,  reconstruction and performance metrics.
+- The `models` folder contain ML model outputs,  reconstruction and performance metrics.
-- The `other_file` folder is the holding place for other files the might be useful for the project.

 #### Useful Recourses